UniversitaDellaCalabria/uniCMS/docs/source/contents/setup.md

 These configurations are typically stored in settings file.
 See the following [Handlers](#handlers) for instance.

 See `cms.contexts.settings` as example.
-See `cms.contexts.views.cms_dispatcher` to figure how an HTTP request is intercepted and handled by uniCMS in order to establish if either to use a Handler or a Standard Page as response.
+See `cms.contexts.views.cms_dispatcher` to figure how an HTTP request is intercepted and handled by uniCMS to establish if either to use a Handler or a Standard Page as response.

 #### Settings

-uniCMS by default have standard settings for its applications, in their settings.py file, as for example `cms/pages/settings.py` or `cms/contexts/settings.py`.
+uniCMS by default have standard settings for its applications, in their respective settings.py file, as shown in the examples `cms/pages/settings.py` and `cms/contexts/settings.py`.
-Each of the parameters declared in them can be overloaded in your project general `settings.py` file.
+Each of these parameters declared can be added to your project general (global) `settings.py` file.

 uniCMS parameters are the followings.